Killswitch Engage: Atonement (2017–2023)

 According to Music Week, the band has signed with Metal Blade Records for the USA, Music for Nations for the UK, and an international contract with Columbia/Sony.
 These labels released the band's eighth studio album, Atonement, on August 16, 2019.
-The album sold 33,000 copies in its first week and peaked at number 13 on the Billboard 200, topped both the U.S Top Rock Albums and Hard Rock Albums Billboard and charted in the top 20 in 8 other countries.
+The album sold 33,000 copies in its first week and peaked at number 13 on the Billboard 200, topped both the Independent Albums chart and Digital Albums chart Billboard and charted in the top 20 in 8 other countries.
 The album was met with positive reviews, praising the album for its powerful, emotional songwriting, the blend of brutal aggression and melodic hooks.
 On August 20, 2019, the band released their music video for Atonements third single "The Signal Fire", the song they recorded with former frontman Howard Jones (now of Light the Torch).
 In November 2019, the track "Unleashed" was nominated for "Best Metal Performance", at that year’s Grammys, making it the third Grammy nomination for band.

 On May 1, 2020, the band released an EP titled Atonement II: B-Sides for Charity, containing six songs that were recorded during the Atonement sessions, but did not make the album.
 The EP was released on Bandcamp and sold as a "pay what you want" price, with all proceeds going to the Center for Disaster Philanthropy's COVID-19 Relief Fund.

 On July 15, 2021, the band announced a live stream to air on August 6 in which the band would perform their debut album and their latest album, Atonement, in their entirety at the Worcester Palladium.
 The live stream was recorded and released as a live album on June 3, 2022, titled Live at the Palladium.

 In 2022, the band began touring regularly again, rescheduling their North American tour alongside August Burns Red and Light the Torch.

 In 2023, the band headlined the Bloodstock Open Air festival in August and a went on a joint tour with Lamb of God in North America in September and October.